danomatika/PdParty/doc/PdParty_User_Guide.md

   * locked to portrait
   * an optional background image named "image.jpg" which must have a square aspect ratio and a min size of 320x320
   * an optional browser icon named "thumb.jpg" and a min size of 55x55
-  * an optional info xml file named "Info.plist" with the following string keys:
+  * an optional info xml file named "Info.plist" or "info.plist" with the following string keys:
     * _author_
     * _description_
     * _name_